metehancaliskan/Onchain_Storage/README.md

 ## Challenges I ran into
 At first I wrote a very different encryption algorithm and wanted to update IPFS by forking this system, but I did not have the knowledge to integrate this algorithm into IPFS fork.
 I started learning solidity 4 months ago, so I changed the project.
 Secondly, I wanted to try this encryption algorithm on the link that IPFS gave to access the data.
 Again, my code knowledge was not enough to do this.
 Also, if I could do it, I wouldn't do it because it would be a very central project.

+## What it takes to get the project up and running
+Firstly, you need to write the API of mumbai testnet in .env file via infura.
+Secondly, you need to go Infura-Service on the terminal and write "yarn dev" to set up the Backend.
+Lastly, you need to go Chain-Storage on the terminal and write "yarn start" to set up the Frontend.